 In order to ensure that these standards are maintained the business is operating a ‘secret shopper’ system.
 “You have to invest in your staff,” says Barton.
 “We train the managers and the managers train their staff.
 But you have to keep checking that the message is being passed on and listened to.”

-Jenny Williams is the founder of The Detective Project, which operates in three different parts of the country.
+The Detective Project, which operates in three different parts of the country.
 The franchise offers detective-themed children’s parties and corporate events, which enable people to learn about police work in a fun environment.
 Williams says the way the franchise approaches the market is the same throughout its network.
 That typically entails a lot of face-to-face interaction.
 “For us, marketing means going into schools and talking to teachers, head teachers and those in charge of the budgets,” she says.
 “For corporate events, we do a lot of networking at a local level and get out to meet event planners.
 We use the same marketing and sales materials across the board.”

 Williams says the unique nature of her business enables it to stand out in the marketplace.
 “No-one is doing what we are doing so getting the message across isn’t too hard,” she says.
 “We use the same ads, logos and branding and focus on getting known among parents.
 A lot of our business comes from word of mouth.”